 What to Look For in a Fish Fillet Knife

 It may come as no shock to anglers that a sharp fillet knife is one of the most important, if not the most important factors, and for that matter, for any knife in general regardless of its intended purpose.

-Sharp fillet knife reduce tearing of the soft meat and help you get clean cuts and remove skin if needed.
+Sharp fillet knives reduce the tearing of the soft meat and help you get clean cuts and remove skin if needed.

-Stainless steel used in almost anything that has to do with fishing or marine environments is critical to reduce corrosion.
+The stainless steel used in almost anything that has to do with fishing or marine environments is critical to reducing corrosion.

 Other materials to consider are handle materials, which in many cases may boil down to personal preference, but a handle that ensures a solid grip and stays firmly around the tang is also important.

 Full tang construction is great, it ensures that no issues will result in the knife bending or breaking free from the handle above the handle.

 A handle that ensures a solid grip and stays firmly around the tang is very important.
 You also want to ensure that you will have a solid grip even with wet hands, and handles for many knives today take that into full consideration.

 You also want to ensure that it is ergonomic as well as safe, with little potential for your hand to slip forward and onto the sharp blade.